Tjerk132/S4-FrontEnd/README.md

 This makes it possible to, among other things, setup storage for a header for api requests.

 An example of a simple end-to-end test is shown below.
+I chose to not test status codes as the test will fail automatically if the request fails so becomes redundant.
 ```
 it('should return the correct product', async () => {